MELLIFERA-Labs/cosmovert/README.md

 In test ⚠️!
 # cosmovert

-The bot will help you convert one cosmos wallet address to another https://t.me/cosmovertbot
+The bot will help you convert one cosmos wallet address to another. ***Support only for 118 type coins!*** https://t.me/cosmovertbot

 ### Run